 In patients receiving ergotamine derivatives, ergotism has been precipitated by coadministration of some macrolide antibiotics.
 There are no data concerning the possibility of an interaction between ergotamine derivatives and azithromycin.
-However, because of the theoretical possibility of ergotism, azithromycin and ergot derivatives should not be co-administered (see section 4.5).
+However, because of the theoretical possibility of ergotism, azithromycin and ergot derivatives should not be co-administered.